databugs/change-data-capture-with-pyflink/README.md

     ```
     You will see the names of all the three services you have started:
     - production_db: the db you monitor for activities like `insert`, `update`, and `delete`.
-    - analytics_db: the db were those activities will be replicated.
+    - analytics_db: the db where those activities will be replicated.
     - minio: for flink checkpointing

 6. **Prepare a Python virtual environment**